 Of course, pack a swimsuit, but don't forget flip flops or sandals to keep the sand from burning your feet.
 Shorts, tank tops, and sandals are pretty much the dress code for most locations you may encounter, but just be aware you may need to cover up a bit if dining in some fancier locations.
-Usually, resort casual wear—slacks, skirts, or dresses for the women and dress pants and a shirt with a collar for the men—will suffice when going to a fine dining restaurant.
+Usually, resort casual wear—slacks, skirts, or summer dresses for the women and pants and a short-sleeved shirt with a collar for the men—will suffice when going to a fine dining restaurant.

 August Events in Florida

 Depending on which region of the state you're visiting during the month, Florida hosts many unique festivals and celebrations in August.
-From the annual Harvest Grape Stomp in Clermont to the Annual Mount Dora Seafood Festival (held in September in 2019), you can spend the day at numerous monthly and annual events.